HinChou/Feature-Selection-Without-Domain-Expertise-And-Resampling-Techniques/README.md

 ***
-The SMOTE oversamples your rare event by using bootstrapping and k-nearest neighbor to synthetically create additional observations of that event.
+The SMOTE oversamples the rare event by using bootstrapping and k-nearest neighbor to synthetically create additional observations of that event.
 The definition of rare event is usually attributed to any outcome/dependent/target/response variable that happens less than 15% of the time.
 ***